Leak Detection in Oregon (Eugene & Portland) and Washington State (Everett, Renton, Seattle, & Tacoma)

 Surveying at a Hydrant and a Service Line:

-“Water Leak Pinpointing” is the term applied to the process of pinpointing the exact leak location.
+“Water Leak Pinpointing” is a common term that is applied for the process of pinpointing an exact leak location.
 For Acoustic Leak Detection, the exact leak location is usually the spot where the leak sounds are the loudest.
-To find this spot, the listener must carefully mark the location of the water line on the street with a pipe and cable locator.
-Usually, the piping between the valve or hydrant with the loudest sound and the valve or hydrant with the second loudest sound is the section of the line that needs to be marked.
-The section must be accurately located and marked on the street in order for the listener to consistently listen directly over the pipe.
+To find this spot, the leak detection expert must carefully mark the location of the water line in the work area with a pipe and cable locator.
+Usually, on water mains, the piping between the valve or hydrant with the loudest sound and the valve or hydrant with the second loudest sound is the section of the line that needs to be marked.
+The section must be accurately located and marked in the area for the leak detection expert to listen directly over the pipe consistently.

-The listener moves the ground microphone 3 to 4 feet each time in the direction of the water line, listening, and moving closer to the water leak.
-While the listener is moving, he does not adjust the volume control, since the volume control must be held constant in order to make accurate comparisons.
-When the listener is very close to the leak, it may be impossible to decide based upon the user’s hearing alone whether the leak is in one spot or in a spot 3 to 4 feet away.
-When this occurs, the listener must study the visible display (meter) to see if the signal is slightly stronger at one location than at another location.
+Expert technicians at an underground water leak detection company move the ground microphone 2 to 4 feet each time in the direction of the water line, listening and moving closer to the water leak.
+When a leak detection specialist is moving the microphone, they do not adjust the volume control since the volume control must be held constant to make accurate comparisons.
+When a leak detection specialist is very close to the leak, it may be impossible to decide, based on the user’s hearing alone, whether the leak is in one spot or 3 to 4 feet away.
+When this occurs, the leak detection expert must study the visible display (meter) to see if the signal is slightly stronger at one location than at another.

 You may have a plumbing leak if: